Investigating the Effect of Prior Exposure and Fidelity on Quality and Realism Perception of VR Digital Twins

 This study explores how prior exposure to physical objects influences the quality and realism perception of Digital Twins (DT) with varying levels of fidelity in Virtual Reality (VR).
 In a mixed experimental design, 24 participants were divided into two equal groups: an exposure group, in which members were shown physical objects before inspecting and rating their replicas in VR, and a control group without prior knowledge.
 Three objects were presented, each under four fidelity conditions with varying texture resolution and geometric detail.
 Participants rated perceived quality and realism through in-VR self-reports.
 Statistical analysis revealed that texture resolution significantly affected realism and quality perception, whereas geometric detail only influenced quality ratings.
 Investigating the between-factor, no significant effect of exposure on quality and realism perception was found.
 These findings raise important questions about the cognitive relationship between physical objects and their digital counterparts and how fidelity influences the perception of DTs in VR.

 \ccsdesc[500]{Human-centered computing~Virtual reality} \ccsdesc[500]{Human-centered computing~Empirical studies in HCI} \ccsdesc[500]{Human-centered computing~HCI theory, concepts and models}

 \copyrighttext{ \textcopyright\ 2025 ACM.
 This is the author's version of the work.
 It is posted here for your personal use.
 Not for redistribution.
 The definitive Version of Record will be published in Proceedings of the 31st ACM Symposium on Virtual Reality Software and Technology (VRST ’25).
-DOI to be assigned upon publication. }
+The published article is available at: \href{https://dl.acm.org/doi/10.1145/3756884.3766019}{https://dl.acm.org/doi/10.1145/3756884.3766019}. }

 \copyrightnotice{

 }

 \keywords{Perceived Realism, Fidelity, Digital Twin, Virtual Reality}